pratik98/WSB-Data-Science-Internship/README.md

 Please cite our work in your publications if this code helps your research.

 ```
+@article{agrawal2022wallstreetbets,
+  title={WallStreetBets Beyond GameStop, YOLOs, and the Moon: The Unique Traits of Reddit’s Finance Communities},
+  author={Agrawal, Pratik and Buz, Tolga and de Melo, Gerard},
+  year={2022}
+}

 Agrawal, Pratik; Buz, Tolga; and de Melo, Gerard, "WallStreetBets Beyond GameStop, YOLOs, and the Moon: The Unique Traits of Reddit’s Finance Communities" (2022).
 AMCIS 2022 Proceedings.
 8.
 https://aisel.aisnet.org/amcis2022/sig_sc/sig_sc/8
 ```